signalfx/splunk-otel-js/MIGRATING.md

 is to be run before your `import` or `require` statements.

-Alternatively, you can append the flag `-r @splunk/otel/instrument` instead when launching `node` (it runs `startTracing` under the hood).
+Alternatively, you can append the flag `-r @splunk/otel/instrument` instead when launching `node` (it runs `start()` under the hood).
 In that case you cannot use programmatic configuration and must rely on environment variables only.

 ### Instrumentation logs